techwithmatty/EMFX-Time-Series-Forecasting-using-ARIMA-Model/README.md

 # EMFX-Time-Series-Forecasting-using-ARIMA-Model
-Implementation of the ARIMA (Auto Integrated Moving Average) model on a given set of CEEMEA FX pairs to forecast future rates.
+Implementation of the ARIMA (Auto Integrated Moving Average) model on a given set of CEEMEA FX pairs.